nousernameatall123/AI-IDS-Project/README.md

 - Add federated learning and blockchain audit trail

 ## License
-© 2025 [Your Name].
+© 2025 BhanuPrakash.
 Academic use only.